dkvz/PasswordManagerApp/README.md

 - [x] Use CSS variables while I'm at it.
 - [ ] There doesn't seem to be a handler for error 404s.
 - [ ] Email notifications for failed login attempts, log all the successful logins somewhere.
+- [x] The `asp-append-version="true"` thing doesn't work at all with the production release, the version ID's are gone. -> It does work, the correct exe is in PasswordManagerApp\bin\Release\netcoreapp2.2\win-x64\publish or equivalent.